 In this blog we’ll take a little look at vaping trends of old and new.

 Vapers are a fickle bunch.
-Moving from bandwagon to bandwagon at the drop of a hat.
+Moving from vaping trend to vaping trend at the drop of a hat.
 We seem to be particularly susceptible to trends.
 Probably due to many of us sharing the shinyitus affliction – see more on that here.
 Some may say vaping is just a fad in itself although I think the numbers would probably dispute that.
 It’s been going a good 12-14 years now with many millions of people across the world.

 For whatever reason (*cough money), a style of product comes out.
 Everyone buys it and then 15 other companies produce something similar.
 Often the original product really isn’t all that good in the first place.
 We saw this recently with the Lost Vape Orion.
 0 flavour from the pods and they rarely lasted for more than 10ml of e-liquid but the device was aesthetically pleasing, so soon after the Orion’s release came the Geek Vape Frenzy, Smok Trinity alpha, Orchid Pod, Purge Ally, Horizon Magico, Snow Wolf Wocket… The list goes on and they all share the same form factor and operate in the same basic way.

 But we all fall for it apparently because they wouldn’t make them if they weren’t being sold.

 The first vaping trend I ever noticed was squonking, back in 2013.
 Back then there were far less products on the market and vaping wasn’t so easily accessible, there wasn’t many vaping trends to speak of.

 What was available was very expensive as China hadn’t got balls deep into the game by that point.
 If you wanted to squonk you had to build it yourself.
 People were drilling 510 pins to make RDAs suitable for bottom feeding and building rudimentary mods out of other things.